rbarbosa51/work-day-scheduler/README.md

 Alternatevely you can run: npm run build  -> This will build a production ready code.

 ## ReactSpecific
 1) Github Create Repo   (Empty no readme.
-This is because….)
+The repo needs to be empty.
+Otherwise it will collide with the create-react-app git config)
 2) Github is going to give you a set of instructions copy them down
 3) Go to the file directory where you are going to set up then run: npx create-react-app <project-name>